 Hungarian cuisine is truly unique, and always comes with a heady dash of paprika.
 There are lots of local delicacies to try, such as goulash, a meat stew, or paprika chicken.
-But Budapest cuisine doesn’t stand still, and the city is home to four Michelin-starred restaurants.
-Prices can be cheaper than what you might expect to pay, so wherever you eat be sure to enhance your meal with some fine Hungarian wine – there are lots to choose from.
+But Budapest cuisine doesn’t stand still, and the city is home to four Michelin-starred restaurants including the very delicious Borkonyha.
+Prices can be cheaper than what you might expect to pay, so wherever you eat, be sure to enhance your meal with some fine Hungarian wine – there are lots to choose from.

-Budapest is a city that likes to party.
-If you’re in the mood to dance 'til dawn there's a huge selection of venues where you'll be able to cut shapes to your heart's conent.
-You can even party at some of Budapest's premium thermal baths, with some presenting lightshows and music as a backdrop to the steam.
+Known as the city that likes to party, Budapest Nightlife is one of the best in the world.
+If you’re in the mood to dance 'til dawn, there's a huge selection of venues where you'll be able to cut shapes to your heart's content.
+You can even party at some of Budapest's premium thermal baths like Rudas, with some presenting lightshows and music as a backdrop to the steam.
 And if you’re looking for something a bit more traditional, there are clubs and bars specialising in jazz and traditional folk music.

 Budapest is home to the second largest synagogue in the world.
 It can hold 3,000 people, and within its walls you'll also find the Jewish Museum, the Jewish Cemetery and Raoul Wallenberg Memorial Park.
-The rose window in the Synagogue is breathtaking – and check out the organ too, which was played by Liszt at the Synagogue’s inauguration.
+The rose window in the Synagogue is breath-taking.
+Be sure to check out the organ too, which was played by Liszt at the Synagogue’s inauguration.

 Gellert Hill is the highest peak in central Budapest, and it’s an easy stroll for most people.
 It takes just an hour or so to get to the Citadel at the top, and you’ll be rewarded with some superb views of the city below.
 On your way up, you’ll pass the Gellert Hill Caves.
 The hill is named after Saint Gerard who, the stories say, was stuffed into a barrel by pagans and thrown down the hill.

 Matthias Church was originally built over 700 years ago, and this magnificent building has seen all sorts of additions and refits since then.
-It’s still splendidly ornate, with its iconic steeple, and you can even see replicas of the Hungarian crown jewels on display.
+It’s still splendidly ornate, with its iconic steeple, and you can even see replicas of the Hungarian crown jewels on display at this Budapest landmark.